bekk/react-native-workshop/setup.md

 # React-native setup
+Please follow Facebooks guide for [getting started](https://facebook.github.io/react-native/docs/getting-started.html)

 **!!IMPORTANT**
 Developing React Native projects requires:
+ - Java 1.7 or later (for android)
- - Git -
+ - Git
  - npm v3
  - Node 4 or greater.
 (I use node 5.9.1 and it works)

+## node
+To manage node versions you can use [n](https://www.npmjs.com/package/n)

 ## npm
 If you already have installed npm v2, and want to run npm v3 alongside npm v2 you can install [npm3](https://www.npmjs.com/package/npm3).

-## node
-To manage node versions you can use [n](https://www.npmjs.com/package/n)

 ## Android
 Development for android devices requires the Android SDK, [download Android Studio or the Android SDK](http://developer.android.com/sdk/index.html).